SonuSharma10/Omnifood-The-food-site/README.md

 # Omnifood
-a food site for everyone.
+a static food ordering and restaurant site for everyone.